rayeed01/FFXIV-Crafting-Aggregator/frontend/README.md

 **Admin nav is presentation only.** It is hidden unless `/users/me` reports `ADMIN`, but the backend enforces the role regardless of what the menu shows.

-## Code style

-Documentation goes in doc comments above functions and components, not inside their bodies.
-Where a line looks arbitrary, the docblock explains what broke when it was written the other way — the column widths in `CraftCostTree`, the `min-h-0` in the add-recipes dialog, and the dependency array in `SavedCraftForm` are all load-bearing for reasons that are not visible locally.

-## Known advisory

-`npm audit` reports GHSA-qwww-vcr4-c8h2 against `react-router`.
-It concerns **RSC mode** — server components with server actions.
-This is a client-only SPA against a separate API, so the vulnerable path is not reachable.
-The installed version is already the latest published, and `npm audit fix --force` would downgrade to an older major.